Rakeela/dragora-notes/envs100disc3-renewableenergy.md

 I mean, it's not like we'll stop using hydrogen at any particular point in the future, so a centennial hydrogen fuel plant is not a crazy risk, but cost projections made that far in advance need risk-padding that makes them take even longer to run in the black.
 Argh.
 I spent all day on this, didn't find the numbers I needed, and cast serious doubt on the concept by the numbers I did find!

 Surely I must have made many mistakes.
-Real utility installations are expensive projects with long pay-off periods, but not like THIS.
+Real utility installations are expensive projects with long pay-off periods (and tidal power stations DO last a long time), but not like THIS.
 Did I make enough mistakes to scavenge the concept?
+Let's look at other tidal power stations.
+The Sihwa tidal power station is the largest and most expensive tidal installation in the world, with a capacity of 254 mW and construction costs of $298 million.
+It is located in a region with a tidal range of 5.6 meters...
+Aha, tidal range is what this direct meters value is.
+So the tidal range off the coast of Cosenza is 4.1 meters?
+Which suggests 9 meters for Sardinia..?
+Cripes, I wish I knew what my numbers meant.
+A different map I've found suggests that the tidal range in the vicinity of Cosenza is a deeply unsatisfying 0.4 meters (and 0.3 near Sardinia), while affirming a 9 meter tidal range for Sihwa.
+That suggests tidal power would not be feasible for Italy.

+Reviewing other research on tidal energy in the Mediterranean, I'm finding commentary about local low energy levels hindering output, but also local mild conditions favoring long-term low-risk ventures.
+AKA the equipment will last for many decades, but it will also underperform.
+That's potentially okay, depending on the extent of the underperformance.

 ---
 Bibliography: